Fjerdiness/saucedemo/README.md

-# Project Title
+# Saucedemo

-Just to show some skills for possible employer
+Just to show some skills for possible employer.
+Tests are parametrized for crossbrowser testing and some of them parametrized with additional values like username/password and so on.
+Pytest reporting reflects it in TCs names.
+Full run against two browsers take around 12 minutes.

 ## Table of Contents